 More information can be found here.

-All travellers who are eligible to enter the Schengen Area, Bulgaria, Cyprus and Romania without a valid visa for short stays will need ETIAS pre-clearance.
+All travellers who are eligible to enter ETIAS-required states without a visa for short stays will need ETIAS pre-clearance.
 This includes citizens of the United Kingdom, the USA, Canada, Australia and New Zealand, as well as 54 other eligible nations.

 More information can be found here.